-To this end we have developed two different versions to capture progress on your project milestones: a light one, for reporting periods that are less than one year (most likely every 6-months) and a "plus" one, for your annual and end-of project report.
+To this end we have developed two different versions to capture progress on your project milestones: a light one, for reporting periods that are less than one year (most likely every 6-months) and a "milestone plus" for your annual/end-of project report.
 At minimum Voice requires six-monthly reporting.